On some families of Gushel-Mukai fourfolds: Preliminaries

 \section{Preliminaries}

-In this section, we first recall some general facts about Gushel-Mukai fourfolds which were proved in \cite{DIM} (see also \cite{DK1,DK2,DK3}).
+In this section, we first recall some general facts about Gushel--Mukai fourfolds which were proved in \cite{DIM} (see also \cite{DK1,DK2,DK3}).
 We will also introduce the main tools for our constructions in the next section.